 At Taylor English, clients are afforded the certainty of experienced attorneys who deliver a trusted path to efficient, purpose-driven solutions.

 Deitra Crawley represents corporate clients in regulatory matters, government contracts and other transactional issues in the U.S. and abroad.
 Ms. Crawley’s regulatory practice includes corporate compliance, government contracts, international trade, data rights protections and certifications for small businesses and veteran-owned enterprises.
-She navigates regulations, designs and implements custom-tailored compliance programs for small-to-medium enterprises, advises enforcement actions, performs compliance due diligence in mergers and acquisitions, and trains company personnel and third parties on compliance.
+She navigates Federal regulations, designs and implements custom-tailored compliance programs pursuant to various Federal compliance requirements including FCPA, OFAC, ITAR, EAR, and OFCCP, offers counsel to defense and other government contractors in all aspects of government contracting under FAR, DFARS, DCAA, and DCMA, advises clients in enforcement actions including FCPA, OFAC, U.S. Department of State and U.S. Customs and Border Protection enforcement actions, performs compliance due diligence in mergers and acquisitions, and counsels foreign governments on domestic practices and laws.

-Her government contracts practice focuses on procurement, the General Services Administration (GSA) Schedule contracting, foreign governments, bid protests, government audits and investigations, claims and appeals before administrative boards and agencies, and procurement fraud claims.
+Her practice focuses on domestic and foreign procurements, export controls, foreign military sales, foreign government regulations, bid protests, government audits and investigations, claims and appeals before administrative boards and agencies, and procurement fraud claims.

-Prior to joining Taylor English, Ms. Crawley was general counsel for privately held corporations in the metro Washington, D.C. area where she managed compliance, advised in contract disputes, guided companies on a wide range of international trade matters and led negotiations for a $192 million merger.
+Prior to joining Taylor English, Ms. Crawley was general counsel for privately held corporations in the metro Washington, D.C., area where she managed compliance, advised in contract disputes, guided companies on a wide range of international trade matters and led negotiations with Lockheed Martin Corporation on behalf of her client resulting in a $192 million merger.

 Ms. Crawley has made presentations on government contracts, data rights protections and international trade to the National Contract Management Association, North Alabama International Trade Association, Global Ties Alabama, Auburn University College of Business and Alabama State University College of Business.

-Federal Bar Association, Government Contracts Section, Co-Chair, 2015
+Federal Bar Association, Government Contracts Section, Chair, 2016-Present

 Federal Bar Association, International Law Section